RHEcosystemAppEng/exhort-javascript-api/README.md

 <h4>Customizing Tokens</h4>
 <p>
-For including extra vulnerability data and resolutions, otherwise only available to vendor registered users.
-You can set the various vendor tokens.
+For including extra vulnerability data and resolutions, otherwise only available only to vendor registered users.
+You can use the following keys for setting various vendor tokens.

-Available token environment variables:
 </p>

 <table>